Anniken Huitfeldt: Nomination

 She was rumoured as a possible candidate to become the next Norwegian ambassador to the US some time after her dismissal as foreign minister.
 This was however controversial due to her not having worked for the Norwegian Foreign Service, while it also being unconventional to nominate a full time politician to an ambassadorial position.
 Despite this, it was announced in mid-January 2024 that the government would nominate her to become the next ambassador to the US.
 She was officially nominated on 15 March of the same year.
-She assumed office and appointed by then-American President Joe Biden on 26 August of the same year.
+She assumed office and was appointed by then-American President Joe Biden on 26 August of the same year.